magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 > `shoppingForm` by passing the args vector
 > `[quantity price tax discount]` to the POST call.

-Now reload the [shopping URI][2] and click again the `Calculate` button.
+Now click again the `Calculate` button.
 You should receive a plain text of the input values of the form.

 ![FictionShopping][7]